mnur-cb/srs-poc-audit/README.md

 ## Design Principles

--   Deterministic installs using `npm ci`
+-   Deterministic installs using `npm ci` when no existing `overrides` are present
+-   Existing `overrides` are removed before remediation starts
 -   No lockfile deletion
 -   No override of direct production dependencies
 -   No direct dependency downgrade commits (including overrides)